What Qualifies as Proof of Insurance?

 “The process was incredibly easy, fast, and smooth.
-We had our new cards and a cancellation request sent to our old insurer the day of!”
+We had our new cards and a cancellation request sent to our old insurer the day of!” - Satisfied Jerry User

 Every time your policy renews, you will receive an updated proof of insurance.

-Keep in mind that the Jerry app is the best solution if you ever get pulled over and need to provide instant proof of insurance.
+Keep in mind that Jerry is the best solution if you ever get pulled over and need to provide instant proof of insurance.
 Smaller companies sometimes have buggy apps and they may not work when you need them.